finos/FDC3/docs/api/ref/DesktopAgent.md

 The desktop agent will resolve the correct app to target based on the provided intent name and context data.
 If multiple matching apps are found, a method for resolving the intent to a target app, such as presenting the user with a resolver UI allowing them to pick an app, SHOULD be provided.
 Alternatively, the specific app to target can also be provided.
 A list of valid target applications can be retrieved via [`findIntent`](DesktopAgent#findintent).

-If you wish to raise an Intent without a context, use the `fdc3.nothing` context type.
+If you wish to raise an intent without a context, use the `fdc3.nothing` context type.
 This type exists so that apps can explicitly declare support for raising an intent without context.

 Returns an `IntentResolution` object with details of the app that was selected to respond to the intent.